Bulk enrollmentRole-based team rolloutRenewal and reporting support

 Evaluation points

-These are the buyer signals that usually separate usable team training from generic seat sales
+These are the questions that usually separate usable team training from generic seat sales

 Each one maps to a practical friction point that healthcare operators run into once they move beyond one-off learner purchases.